- Frequency of wage payments

 - the wages paid each pay period to each employee.

 An employer must inform employees at the time of hire what wages they will be paid, the method in which they will be paid and the frequency of payment.
 An employer must also inform employees of changes to any of the above-listed items prior to making the change.
-Louisiana Stat.
-23:633
+LA Statute 23:633